-Below are principles and guidelines that promote reason and an open heart as you communicate and repair with the people you care about.
+Below are principles and guidelines that promote reason and an open heart for effective communication as well as to repair relationships with the people you care about.

 Your partner is your friend, not your enemy.
 Your relationship can become more loving and safe.
 Beneficial, creative solutions are best found when each of you is heard and understood.
 Come from love.